Discover India with Anupy Singla

 Day 5 - February 14

-Jaipur City Palace, Cooking experience
+Jaipur: City Palace, Cooking experience

 After breakfast, visit the majestic City Palace, an iconic landmark with a rich architectural heritage.
 Adorned in the distinctive pink hue characteristic of the old city, the palace is a splendid fusion of Rajput and Mughal styles.
 Explore the sprawling complex, including its museums, which house an impressive collection of artifacts showcasing the region's royal history.